 The bill passed with bipartisan support by a vote of 256 to 163.

 It was supported by 27 Democrats, more than a 20 percent increase from the House vote on H.R.
 650 in 2015.

-With 65 bipartisan co-sponsors from across the country, the bill addresses federal regulations that have jeopardized access to manufactured housing financing and disrupted the market.
+The bill addresses federal regulations that have jeopardized access to manufactured housing financing and disrupted the market.
 As a result, home values for existing owners have eroded.
 The legislation ensures that manufactured housing financing is available for consumers of manufactured homes.

 MHI lobbies for H.R.
 1699